outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

 # to do
   - de-duplicate logic
     - integrate problem_solving_matching.md & analysis_examples.md
     - integrate changes from solution_automation_analysis.py claims to repo
+    - integrate example.py & workflow logic
     - integrate rules from diagrams to relevant documents
   - merge definitions into docs/tasks/implementation/constants/definitions.json
   - finish dilemma example formats

-  - clarify/resolve terms
-    - update links
-    - perspective/filter/standard/index & relationship to variables/operations on the interface
-    - filter vs. rule is a similar question to attribute vs. rule - sometimes one format is better based on the info you have, sometimes its worth it to transform the format

-  - translate documented interface query logic from example.py into interface language (combination of core functions (find/build) & other core components)

   - make query examples for use cases like:
     - lack of information stored (match problem of type 'information lack' with interface query 'check pattern interface for similar patterns')
     - query problem breakdown & integration diagram
     - calculating various different problem breakdown strategies first before executing normal query-building logic for each
   - organize each interface analysis definitions/logic/questions answered/problems solved/examples
   - document limitations of interfaces & how to derive them
+  - clarify/resolve terms
+    - resolve terms that can be conflated:
+      - replace:
+        - shape/structure
+      - rule/test/metric/limit/threshold/boundary/state change/phase shift
+      - intent/priority/motivation/incentive

-  - structurize (apply structure to) definitions of objects specific to interfaces
+      - method/function/rule/pattern (pattern is a sequence of specific objects)
-    - example: info asymmetry is associated with an info loss in a particular direction between info types/formats, rather than just an info imbalance or mismatch

-  - define default & core objects necessary for system to function (out of the box, rather than minimal config necessary to derive other system components & assemble)
-    - add default functions to solve common problem types

-  - organize certainty (info) vs. uncertainty objects (potential, risk, probability)

-  - document time structures (concave time explaining compounding similarities up to a point of maximum concavity, a structure that can separate from the other space-times)

-  - document vertex definition & give examples (as an intersection/combination of interface variables, such as determining/description(compressing)/generative/causative/derivation variables), around which change develops
+      - path/route/trajectory/traversal/order/list/sequence
+      - object/entity/item
+      - type/class/category/group/subset
+      - closed/isolated/independence/unique/orthogonal
+      - model/perspective/filter
+      - standard/interface/index/symmetry
+      - dimension/variable/axis
+      - space/system/context

-  - default definitions
+    - update links

-    - alternate utility function implementations have variation potential in the exact operations used to achieve the function intents, but there are requirements in which definitions these functions use because they are inherent to the system.
-For example, the embodiment may use a specific definition of an attribute (standardized to a set of filters) in order to build the attribute- identification function using a set of filters - but the general attribute definition is still partially determined in its initial version by requirements specified in the documentation, such as a set of core attribute types (input, output, function parameter, abstract, descriptive, identifying, differentiating, variable, constant), the definition of a function, and the definition of conversion functions between standard formats.

-  - systematize your definitions of info objects, to include analysis that produces relationships of core objects like opposites to their relevant forms (anti-symmetry) in addition to permuted object states (asymmetry), such as an anti-strategy, anti-information, anti-pattern

-      - make doc to store insight paths, counterintuitive functions, hidden costs, counterexamples, phase shift triggers

-      - add technicality, synchronization, bias, counterintuition, & certainty objects leading to inevitable collisions
-        - the collision of compounding forces producing a phase shift
-        - lack of attention in one driver and false panic in a second driver leading to a car crash given the bases where their processes originate
-      - define alignment on interfaces (compounding, coordinating, parallel, similar, etc)
-      - start with these info object transforms that filter the most info: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
-      - add core info objects (core strategies, core assumptions) so you can make a network of graphs for a system

-    - document explainability as a space limited by derivable attributes from data set & cross-system similarity
-    - examine whether new concepts (gaps in network rules) evolve once structure is applied to prior concepts
-    - document how rules develop on stability & how foundations are connected & destroyed
-    - organize notes on embedded/chained interfaces (which interfaces to use first when describing each primary interface, to produce the formatted & filtered information likeliest to be useful in the most situations to produce the default interface network)
-    - document generated object change types
-      - constant to variable
+    - perspective/filter/standard/index & relationship to variables/operations on the interface
-      - variable to removal of assumption in variable type/data type
-    - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)
+    - filter vs. rule is a similar question to attribute vs. rule - sometimes one format is better based on the info you have, sometimes its worth it to transform the format
+    - translate interface query logic into interface language (combination of core functions (find/build) & other core components)

 ## examples to make
   - give interface math examples, like standardization of all distinct components into their own interfaces, rather than within a system context
       - rather than framing the behavior of objects in a system, you can:
         - remove the assumption of the system limits forcing interactions
         - frame each object on its own interface (containing all its possible forms, variables, attributes, generators, cooperative contexts, etc)
         - compute the interactions of those interfaces
   - give example of generating problem types by applying structure
     - for instance, a common problem type is a mismatch/imbalance
       - by applying the 'mismatch' to the cost/benefit relationship, you get an 'inefficiency' problem type, which can be defined as a mismatch/imbalance between the cost & benefit, favoring the cost side (the negative object out of (cost, benefit), associated with problems)
   - examples of objects on different interfaces
     - potential (risk chain, uncertainty)
     - causal objects (causal degree, cause, dependency)
     - information objects (contradiction, implication, perspective, similarities/differences)
     - structure objects (direction, boundary, node, connection, filter, extreme)
     - system objects (inefficiency, incentive, error, alternative, opportunity, conflict)
     - the reason these abstract objects fit on a particular interface is because they describe specific interactions:
       - a conflict may occur on every interface, but in the system interface, the interactions of a conflict with other objects are the clearest, closest to its most concise definition, & capture the most variation, whereas on other interfaces, the conflict object can take many forms
   - add examples of system/object/rule/type change patterns
   - add examples of variable gathering patterns into a type
   - include example workflows with example problems
     - include example of how to generate other workflows (different starting/ending points & trajectories)
   - give examples based on the same default example for each analysis type
     - the default example can be a prediction function
   - add examples of math automation
   - give an example of mapping an invention & insight on the abstract network
   - give intent combination example with actual functions
   - give example of each type of problem-solving workflows
     - workflow 1:
       - finish function to determine relevance filter ('functions', 'required') from a problem_step ('find incentives') for a problem definition, to modify problem_steps with extra functions/attributes ('change_position') to be more specific to the problem definition ('find_incentives_to_change_position') for problem_steps involving 'incentives', so you know to use the function_name to modify the problem step if it's between the type 'functions' and the object searched for 'incentives'
       - finish function to get all codebase functions & store them in a dict with their type, context/usage, and intents, just like functions are stored in the problem_metadata.json example for workflow 1
       - finish common sense check
       - finish defining objects in object_schema.json